 A cheaper alternative is to take a budget airline, such as Nok Air, Thai Lion Air or Thai Air Asia which fly from Don Mueang to Surat Thani.
 Surat Thani is on the mainland so from there, first, you take a couple hours bus ride to Donsak pier and then the ferry to your destination.

 If you happen to be at Khao San Road, it’s pretty convenient to take one of the bus + ferry combos.
-You have 3 options, Songserm (the least trustworthy and comfy), Seatran (my favourite) and finally, Lomprayah which is a catamaran and the fastest (and the most expensive).
-The last two are suitable if you are travelling with a dog.
+You have 4 options, Songserm (the least trustworthy and comfy), Raja ferry (biggest one) Seatran (my favourite) and finally, Lomprayah which is a catamaran and the fastest (and the most expensive).
+The last 3 take animals onboard (on the boat, not on the bus) and hence, are suitable if you are travelling with a dog.
 If the sea is rough, be warned though, with Lomprayah it can get rocky (witnessed some puke fests and it’s not pleasant).

 You can buy a ticket from the head offices of these companies at Khao San or from one of the numerous travel agents.
 You’ll save some 50-100 baht or so if you buy it directly from the main office which doesn’t make that big a difference.
 During the high season, book in advance if you need to be on the island on a specific date.
 Also, bear in mind, half of the backpackers head for the island close to full moon.

-You could also take the comfy and well-running government bus which leaves from the Southern terminal Sai Tai or Northern Morchit terminal.
+You can also take the comfy and well-running government bus which leaves from the Southern terminal Sai Tai or Northern Morchit terminal in Bangkok.
 For me, it just makes more sense to stick to the ones leaving from Banglamphu (Thai name for Khao San Rd area).
-Then again, if I’m leaving KP, I usually take the government bus because it’s very handy (you can leave your rucksack on the bus before stepping on the ferry so you don’t have to worry about it on the boat).
+Then again, if I’m leaving KP, I usually take the government bus because it’s very handy (you can leave your rucksack on the bus before stepping on the ferry so you don’t have to worry about it onboard).

 The VIP bus is a little bit more expensive but gives you a bit more room to stretch your legs on the bus and if you are travelling solo, you can request a spot where you don’t have to sit next to anyone.
-Travel agents can also help you secure a place for the government bus.
+Travel agents can also help you secure a place for the government bus or you can buy one at Siam Paragon shopping centre, on 5th floor.

 More info about the timetables and routes here: http://www.sawadee.com/thailand/transfer/bus-south.html

-All of the companies offer a blanket, water bottle, and some snacks onboard.
+All of the companies offer a blanket, water bottle, and some snacks onboard (usually).
 There is also dinner included with the government bus (vegans, vegetarians, and picky Westerns, be warned!).
 The stop is around midnight, and your bus ticket is your dinner voucher so don’t throw it away.

 Then there is the train also, leaving from Hualamphong station, not too far from Khao San Rd.
 It has got different classes, I usually take the 2nd class sleeper, and I’m very happy with the beds.
 I’ve also done the trip with 2nd class seats.
 It was ok, the seats reclined and I was able to get some shut-eye.